lvoytek/ubuntu-maintainers-handbook/Triage.md

 ## Triage rotation

-According to load we might shift things, but generally every day Tuesday to Friday one team member is assigned to triage duty.
+According to load we might shift things, but generally every day Tuesday to Friday one team member is assigned to triage duty - which means they cover anything that happened the day before.

-Monday is often more work and includes more low quality bugs since it includes all of the weekend.
-Therefore, Monday is rotated through all eligible bug triagers.
-This is organised internally in the team's Jira, and automatically creates a Task with the "bug-triage" label assigned to the person on rotation.
+Monday is often more work since it includes all of the weekend.
+Therefore, Monday is rotated on a longer pattern through triagers.
+Due to that a Monday every six weeks is roughly about as much effort as a weekday every other week.

+This is organised internally in the team's Jira, and automatically creates a Story with the "bug-triage" label assigned to the person on rotation.

 This rotation covers all three aspects: